syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Getting-Started.md

   * PowerShell
   * Text

-The following code example illustrates the c# configuration settings in Edit Control.
+The following code example illustrates the C# configuration settings in Edit Control.

 {% tabs %}